foliant-docs/docs/src/config.md

                 custom_dir: !path ./theme/
 ```

 Unlike `preprocessors` section, `backend_config` is not a list but a mapping.
-Hence, the order in which you define backends, is not important.
+Hence, the order in which you define backends is not important.

 Moreover, you can even skip adding a backend into `backend_config` and still be able to build a project with it.
 It will just mean that you are using default settings.